Pepsi Generation

-The Pepsi Generation, is the theme of an advertising campaign for Pepsi-Cola, a US brand of soft drink, that launched in 1963 as the result of a slogan contest.
+The Pepsi Generation, is the theme of an advertising campaign for Pepsi-Cola, an American brand of soft drink, that launched in 1963 as the result of a slogan contest.
 A new car was awarded to the writer of the winning slogan.
 The contest was the brainchild of Alan Pottasch, a PepsiCo advertising executive, and it was won by Appleton, Wisconsin resident, Ellen M. Reimer.
 Her slogan invited consumers to "Come Alive!
 You're the Pepsi Generation!"
 The original "Come Alive" jingle was performed by singer Joanie Sommers in her memorable "breathy" vocal style.
-As of 2021, this logo is still used on merchandising.
+As of 2025, this logo is still used on merchandising.

 History

 Earlier campaigns for Pepsi-Cola had emphasized price competition.
 12 usoz Pepsi bottles contained nearly twice as much beverage as 7 usoz standard Coca-Cola bottles, and Coca-Cola was by far the leading brand of soft drink.
 Pepsi launched a jingle campaign in 1939, "Pepsi-Cola Hits the Spot":